tardate/LittleArduinoProjects/ESP8266/ESP12/Programming/README.md

 Externally (on the breadboard):

-* 10kΩ pull-up on RESET (with pushbotton to pull-down)
+* 10kΩ pull-up on RESET (with pushbutton to pull-down)
-* 10kΩ on GPIO0 (switchable as pullup/pull-down)
+* 10kΩ on GPIO0 (switchable as pull-up/pull-down)

 Programming mode is engaged by: